Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: EXPERIMENTS

 \paragraph{\textbf{Generalization Gap Analysis}} The last four columns of Table~\ref{tab:law_zero_shot_cross_city} show that ImageNet-pretrained and supervised baselines exhibit large and direction-dependent transfer inflation, particularly under the Boston$\rightarrow$Singapore transfer.
-In contrast, several nuScenes-pretrained SSL backbones substantially reduce both L2 and collision degradation, indicating improved cross-city transfer.
-Although DINOv2 and MAE do not outperform the strongest baselines under multi-domain training, they consistently reduce transfer inflation relative to the original LAW backbone (Swin) in zero-shot cross-city evaluation.
+In contrast, several nuScenes-pretrained SSL backbones substantially reduce L2 degradation, while collision-rate improvements are more variable across objectives and adaptation settings.
+Although DINOv2 and MAE do not outperform the strongest baselines under multi-domain training, they reduce L2 transfer inflation relative to the original LAW backbone (Swin) in several zero-shot cross-city configurations.
 This highlights an important distinction: improvements in mixed-city performance do not necessarily correlate with robustness under explicit geographic shift.
 We further visualize transfer-induced degradation in Fig.~\ref{fig:law_in_to_cross_lines} by connecting each model's in-domain and cross-city performance.
-The Boston$\rightarrow$Singapore direction consistently produces longer connecting segments, reflecting larger performance gaps, whereas Singapore$\rightarrow$Boston yields shorter segments.
-This systematic asymmetry indicates that geographic transfer is structurally directional: the choice of training city directly affects downstream robustness.
+For the supervised Swin baseline and several backbone variants, the Boston$\rightarrow$Singapore direction produces longer connecting segments, reflecting larger performance gaps.
+However, the asymmetry pattern is model-dependent: different representation initializations and adaptation strategies can reduce, amplify, or alter the directional gap.
+This model-dependent asymmetry indicates that geographic transfer is structurally directional, and that the choice of training city directly affects downstream robustness.
 These findings suggest that city selection and geographic diversity in data collection are critical factors for scalable autonomous driving deployment.